SSpzcee/Asunder-PHB/phb/md/cup.md

 Taijutsu Specialist: \+2 Taijutsu Accuracy, \+10% Damage with Taijutsu techniques, \+2 Bonus to Stamina rolls for Taijutsu techniques.

-* Path of the Elemental Blademaster: You automatically learn one Weapon Ninjutsu for the element for which you have Elemental Affinity for (choose one if you have more than one).
-This jutsu has its Chakra cost reduced by 5 and its Upkeep by 1 (if it has any).
+* Path of the Elemental Blademaster: Choose a weapon creation jutsu reducing its Base Speed by 4, Chakra cost by 3, and its Upkeep by 1.
 * Path of the Thousand Styles: When declaring an Unarmed Taijutsu attack, you can decide what type of damage your attack deals between Blunt, Piercing or Slashing.

 Taijutsu Incompetence: \-2 Taijutsu Accuracy, \+10% Damage received from Taijutsu techniques and you can only learn Taijutsu techniques of 1 Rank lower than you normally could.